-Say goodbye to WiFi dead zones and hello to easier setup and stronger security
+Say goodbye to WiFi dead zones and hello to an easier setup and stronger security

-“If I’m paying for a 200-megabit internet connection, can I actually get data that fast with my wireless router?” says Richard Fisco, who oversees electronics testing at Consumer Reports.
-A good router can help you make sure the answer is yes.
-But if you experience problems with dead spots or slow connections, Fisco says, it could be time to go shopping.
+“If I’m paying for a 200-megabit internet connection, can I actually get data that fast with my wireless router?” asked Richard Fisco, who oversees electronics testing at Consumer Reports.

-This model, which comes in a pack of three, combines speedy performance with a price that’s among the lowest in our ratings, but it’s a WiFi 5 model, so it might not be ideal for those who surround themselves with lots of state-of-the-art gadgets.
+This model comes in a pack of three and combines speedy performance with a price that’s among the lowest in our ratings, making it worth a look even though it’s not WiFi 6-compatible.

-Our testers give it high marks for throughput (more commonly referred to as “speed”), ease of setup, and data security.
+Our testers give it high marks for throughput, ease of setup, and data security.
 You’ll also find handy features like smartphone-based setup and management, automatic firmware updating (which helps keep your data safe), and a single built-in Ethernet jack.
-WiFi is plenty fast, but a wired Ethernet connection offers even faster speeds for, say, downloading large games to your video game console.

 There are, however, no built-in USB ports, which can be useful for connecting and more easily sharing peripherals such as printers and external hard drives among the various devices in your home.

 This three-pack provides good all-around performance, scoring well for throughput at near- and medium-range distances.
 It may fall a bit short in large homes, though, and it’s “only” WiFi 5 compatible, but at this price, it’s hard to complain.

 Our testers did bemoan the lack of ports (two Ethernet and no USB).
 Maybe your printer can print wirelessly, but there’s something to be said about the simplicity of plugging a printer into a router and letting the router do all the work.